 Charlie and his (eventual) boyfriend Nick Nelson are the main characters in the show – Charlie is gay and Nick is bisexual.
 These are the people with the richest back-stories in the series, and the most well-developed and defined characters.

-I feel that Charlie has a primarily insecure ambivalent attachment style.
+Upon first watching the show, I felt that Charlie has a primarily insecure ambivalent attachment style.
 Interestingly, he’s well-established in his sexual identity, although was accidentally ‘outed’ at school when he was still young, seemingly fourteen.
 So he has that inner surety around his identity that some of his peers don’t yet have, as they are still finding themselves, in that sense.
+Yet he experienced bullying at school which, as we discover in series two, has left him with an 'inner voice' that's damaging and critical, sometimes.

-Attachment styles are established in our younger years, and we do meet Charlie’s family, although we don’t see much about them at any great depth; his Mum doesn’t have that many lines in the show.
+Attachment styles are established in our younger years, and we do meet Charlie’s family, although we don’t see much about them at any great depth; his Mum doesn’t have that many lines in the series; the few lines she has show her as being quite detached.
+Crushingly, when Charlie tells his parents he and Nick are boyfriends, his parents respond with discipline, not warmth.

 Charlie has an older sister, and both parents at home, so he has that stability within his family – we can see that he’s safe and well cared for.
 He mentions depression and self harm, and has some disordered eating coping mechanisms – so we can see Charlie does have some significant emotional struggles in his life.
-He does have quite a needy personality, and seemingly lacks self-esteem, although as series two progresses, Charlie becomes more assertive around the people that have been coercive towards him, or have bullied him.
+The bullying he experienced must have been catastrophic for him, but I feel he surely already had issues around self-esteem and some (as yet unexplored in the TV series - but maybe in the books?) family dysfunction and detachment.
+As a result, Charlie does have quite a needy personality, and seemingly lacks self-esteem; although as series two progresses, Charlie becomes more assertive around the people that have been coercive towards him, or have bullied him.

 Compared to the relationship that boyfriend Nick has with his Mum, Charlie’s relationship with his own Mum (and indeed immediate family) seems more strained and less emotionally intimate.
 Charlie sneaks out to see Nick, and there’s very little physical contact at home in the way of hugs; his sister clearly has his back, but has that detached mannerism that Charlie’s Mum also has – maybe keeping Charlie at bay, somehow.
 (It is also interesting to see his sister on her own at the school prom, and I would hazard a guess that she may be primarily insecure-avoidantly attached.
 Quite self-sufficient and guarded.)

-Charlie’s anxious ambivalent attachment could prove difficult in the future if he becomes too jealous, needy or self-doubting with Nick; or indeed if Charlie self-sabotages the relationship because he feels he isn’t good enough.
+Charlie’s disorganised attachment, a blend of anxious and ambivalent styles, could prove difficult in the future if he becomes too needy or self-doubting, or even jealous, whilst with Nick; or indeed if Charlie self-sabotages the relationship because he feels he isn’t good enough. ("I can't believe you're my boyfriend!" he says in series 2).
+Now Nick is 'out', I can't help but feel that the increased attention won't help Charlie's self-doubt.
+BUT, Nick is definitely helping Charlie to heal his attachment wounds via their respectful and trusting connection.

 Nick Nelson

 Nick seems to me to have secure attachment.
-He’s written as a well-rounded and relatively secure individual who has strong values, stands up for himself and his friends, and is brave (yet measured) about coming out as bisexual to friends and family.
+He’s written as a well-rounded and secure individual who has strong values, stands up for himself and his friends, and is brave (yet measured) about coming out as bisexual to friends and family.
+Not to say that the process wasn't scary and confusing for Nick; but his resilience (and Charlie's support, and that of his Mum and friends) gets him through it.

 We see a lot of Nick’s relationship with his Mum (if you have the wonderful actress Olivia Colman in the cast, you are going to want to make the most of her acting chops and emotional resonance!); and it is probably this relationship that has given Nick his inner sense of strength and enoughness.
-We meet his Dad in series two, and we see that he has been mostly absent, both physically and emotionally, in his sons’ lives.
+We meet his Dad (and somewhat unpleasant older brother) in series two, and we see that Nick's Dad has been mostly absent, both physically and emotionally, in his sons’ lives.
+When Nick tells his Dad that he now "Doesn't care" what his Dad thinks of Nick's bisexuality, we believe him.

 Nick definitely has the sense about him that when people don’t like him, ‘get’ him or connect with him, it is a shame; but it doesn’t rock his world.
 Nick resiliently rises above it.
-This sense of maturity will serve him and Charlie well, and hopefully he can become the ‘secure base’ that Charlie needs, and Nick can help Charlie develop his own sense of enoughness.
+This sense of maturity will serve him and Charlie well, and hopefully he can become the ‘secure base’ that Charlie needs.
+It's my wish that Nick can help Charlie develop his own sense of enoughness, and help him manage strong emotions in ways that are more healthy than Charlie's previously used.

 Tao Xu

 We meet Tao’s Mum several times, and this seems like a warm and healthy relationship; she’s engaged and interested in Tao and his friend-group connections, and they share family time together.
-There were no early mentions of his absent Dad, but we do discover eventually that Teo’s father passed away when he was 12.
+There were no early mentions of his absent Dad, but we do discover eventually that Tao’s father passed away when he was 12; Tao knows he subsequently fears rejection.
 Tao is very witty and has a great vocabulary, yet there does seem to be a vulnerability about him.

-Knowing now that he lost his Dad young and probably has some issues around abandonment, I’d say it is very possible that Tao in fact has a primarily secure attachment.
-He does stand up for himself and his friends, and has a good ‘sharing’ relationship with his Mum; those early relationship wobbles could just be because of the background of his relationship with Elle (they were platonic friends first, maybe even best friends).
-Yes, Teo has quite a needy sense to him, and finds it hard to really openly talk about his needs and emotions.
-He also seems to veer into a ‘vitimmy’ mindset quite easily.
+Knowing now that he lost his Dad young and probably has some issues around abandonment, I’d say it is very possible that Tao in fact has a primarily secure attachment style.
+He does stand up for himself and his friends, and has a good ‘sharing’ relationship with his Mum; those early relationship wobbles with Elle could just be because of the background of his relationship with her (they were platonic friends first, maybe even best friends).
+Yes, Tao has quite a needy sense to him, and finds it hard to really openly talk about his needs and emotions.
+He also seems to veer into a ‘victimmy’ mindset quite easily.
 But he’s also resilient, with a strong maternal support system at home.

 Elle Argent

-Elle is Tao’s close friend and eventual girlfriend; and I feel quite disappointed that her character isn’t as well developed in the show.
-As a trans woman, she must have an interesting back story – we briefly see her with her Mum in series two, and later in the final episode, we also meet her Dad (who confusingly jokes with a scared-looking Tao about ‘his intentions’ – surely if Teo supported Elle through transition, and is a close friend, he’d be very ‘known’ to Elle’s parents already?)
+Elle is Tao’s close friend and eventual girlfriend; and I feel very disappointed that her character isn’t as well developed in the show as her peers.
+As a trans woman, she must have an interesting back story – we briefly see her with her Mum early on in series two, and later in the final episode, we also meet her Dad (who confusingly jokes with a scared-looking Tao about ‘his intentions’ – surely if Tao supported Elle through transition, and is a close friend, he’d be very ‘known’ to Elle’s parents already?)

 There’s very little information to glean about Elle’s family (although her parents look tactile and warm); but the fact she’s transitioned at an unusually young age and goes to an all-girls school now speaks volumes about the support she must have had through this change, from her parents, and also both schools.